-Lord Bolingbroke had not the least harm by his fall, I wish he had receiv'd no more by his other fall; Lord Oxford had none by his.
+Lord Bolingbroke had not the least harm by his fall.
+I wish he had received no more by his other fall: Lord Oxford had none by his.
 But Lord Bolingbroke is the most improved Mind since you saw him, that ever was improved without shifting into a new body, or being: paullo minus ab angelis.
-I have often imagined to myfelf, that if ever all of us meet again, after so many varieties and changes, after so much of the old world and of the old man in each of us has been altered, that scarce a single thought of the one, any more than a fingle atome of the other, remains just the same; I've fancy'd, I say, that we should meet like the righteous in the Millennium, quite in peace, divested of all our former Paffions, smiling at our past follies, and content to enjoy the kingdom of the Just in tranquillity.
-But I find you would rather be employ'd as an avenging Angel of wrath, to break your Vial of Indignation over the heads of the wretched creatures of this world: nay, would make them Eat your Book, which you have made (I doubt not) as bitter a pill for them as possible.
+I have often imagined to myself, that if ever all of us meet again, after so many varieties and changes, after so much of the old world and of the old man in each of us has been altered, that scarce a single thought of the one, any more than a fingle atom of the other, remains just the same; I've fancied, I fay, that we should meet like the righteous in the Millennium, quite in peace, divested of all our former Passions, smiling at our past follies, and content to enjoy the kingdom of the Just in tranquillity.
+But I find you would rather be employed as an avenging angel of wrath, to break your vial of indignation over the heads of the wretched creatures of this world; nay. would make them Eat your Book, which you have made (I doubt not) as bitter a pill for them as possible.